itisnajim/envystic/packages/envystic/README.md

 Envystic is a Dart/Flutter package that simplifies the management of environment variables (dotenv) and provides an extra layer of security.
 With Envystic, you can effortlessly handle environment variables in your Dart and Flutter projects, ensuring cleaner and more secure code.

 ## Features
-1. **Easy Environment Variable Management**: Envystic simplifies the management of environment variables by providing a convenient and structured way to define and access them in your Dart and Flutter projects.
+* **Easy Environment Variable Management**: Envystic simplifies the management of environment variables by providing a convenient and structured way to define and access them in your Dart and Flutter projects.

-2. **Secure Variable Storage**: Envystic allows you to provide an optional encryption key to obfuscate or encrypt the values of your environment variables, enhancing the security of sensitive information.
+* **Secure Variable Storage**: Envystic allows you to provide an optional encryption key to encrypt the values of your environment variables, enhancing the security of sensitive information.

-3. **Annotation-Based Configuration**: Defining environment variables is straightforward with the use of annotations.
+* **Annotation-Based Configuration**: Defining environment variables is straightforward with the use of annotations.
 The Envystic and EnvysticField annotations help generate the necessary code for accessing your environment variables.

-4. **Custom Key Names**: You can specify custom key names for your environment variables in the .env file, making it easy to reference them in your code.
+* **Custom Key Names**: You can specify custom key names for your environment variables in the .env file, making it easy to reference them in your code.

-5. **Flutter and Dart Support**: Envystic is designed to work seamlessly with both Flutter and Dart projects, allowing you to manage environment variables consistently across different types of applications.
+* **Flutter and Dart Support**: Envystic is designed to work seamlessly with both Flutter and Dart projects, allowing you to manage environment variables consistently across different types of applications.

 ## Installation